idefix-code/idefix/doc/source/quickstart.rst

 .. warning::
-    Note that the validation relies on large reference files that are handled by ``git-lfs``.
-Ensure that your system has ``git-lfs`` installed and that reference files were properly downloaded (in the reference/ directory of each test) before attempting to validate the code.
+    Note that the validation relies on large reference files that are stored in the separate `idefix-code/reference` repository that is cloned as a submodule along with Kokkos if you follow the above procedure.

 Configure and run the Orszag-Tang test problem